type-challenges/type-challenges/questions/6-hard-simple-vue/README.md

 In this challenge, we assume that SimpleVue take an Object with `data`, `computed` and `methods` fields as it's only argument,

-- `data` is a simple function that returns a object that expose the the context `this`, but you can't access data itself or other computer values or methods in `data`.
+- `data` is a simple function that returns an object that exposes the context `this`, but you won't be accessible to other computed values or methods.

 - `computed` is an Object of functions that take the context as `this`, doing some calculation and returns the result.
 The computed results should be exposed to the context as the plain return values instead of functions.